This is a new alert

-The following alert has been issued by the Department of Fire and Emergency Services (DFES)
+The following alert has been issued by the Department of Fire and Emergency Services (DFES).

 Time of issue: 12:19 PM

-Date of issue: 29 April 2018
+Date of issue: 01 December 2018

 WHAT TO DO:

-- If you cannot see clearly, pull over, keep your headlights and hazard lights on, and wait until the smoke clears.
+- If it is raining heavily and you cannot see, pull over and park with your hazard lights on until the rain clears.

 ROAD CLOSURES AND CONDITIONS: